amit-bhandari/amit-bhandari.github.io/content/posts/flutter-plugins-startup-latency.md

 }
 ```

-Suffix `1` is used at class names and files paths to ensure easy duplication of all these plugin files using script.
-Code generator takes care of generating necessary files for communication between dart and kotlin layer.
+The suffix `1` is used in class names and file paths to facilitate easy duplication of these plugin files using the script.
+The code generator takes care of generating the necessary files for communication between the Dart and Kotlin layers.

-Plugin is registered at the launch of application in MainActivity.kt
+The plugin is registered at application launch in `MainActivity.kt`

 ```kotlin
 class MainActivity : FlutterActivity() {